Risk Management

 We periodically engage in the training programs listed below to maintain and improve our information security program.

-• We give training to all employees on how to identify and respond to targeted e-mail attacks twice a year.
+• We provide trainings to all employees on how to identify and respond to targeted e-mail attacks twice a year.

 • All global employees including those in group companies are subject to a mandatory, simultaneous e-learning course on information security, which is held every three years.

-• Several times a year, the ITCCERT leads an internal cybersecurity workshop for the ITOCHU Group companies.
+• Several times a year, the ITCCERT leads an internal cybersecurity workshop for ITOCHU Group companies.

 • Policies regarding information security and the management of personal information are required to be communicated to employees upon hiring.
 If amendments or updates are made to these policies, all executives and employees receive a notification of the changes made.
 Employees are also updated on such amendments in their periodic e-learning trainings.